hematy61/learning/learningMatrial/Java/04-integers.md

 `byte` → `short` / `char` → `int` → `long` → `float` → `double`

-This means, for example, if you have an expression involving a `byte` and a `short`, the `byte` is promoted to `short` before the operation is performed.
+This means, for example, when you add a char and a short together, such as `a + b` where a is a char and b is a short, both operands are promoted to int before the addition.
 Similarly, if an `int` and a `float` are involved in an expression, the `int` is promoted to `float`.
 This hierarchy ensures that data loss is minimized during arithmetic operations.

 **Loss of Precision:**
 When a smaller data type is implicitly converted to a larger data type, especially from an integer to a floating-point, there might be a loss of precision.
 For example: